Trump administration expands exemptions on contraceptive mandate

-Leaders of the U.S. Conference of Catholic Bishops’ leaders praised the action as “a return to common sense, long-standing federal practice and peaceful coexistence between church and state.”
+Leaders of the U.S. Conference of Catholic Bishops praised the action as “a return to common sense, long-standing federal practice and peaceful coexistence between church and state.”

 The contraceptive mandate was put in place by the Department of Health and Human Services under the Affordable Care Act.